rsachdeva/illuminatingdeposits-rest/README.md

     - each deposit
     - each bank with all deposits
     - all banks!
-- Sanity test client included
+- Sanity test client included for settings for each deployment
-- Docker support
+- Dockering and using it for both Docker Compose and Kubernetes
 - Docker compose deployment for development
 - Kuberenets Deployment with Ingress; Helm
+- Running from Editor/IDE directly included

 # Docker Compose Deployment

 ### TLS files